List of Participants of EMPOC_2026

 • Boluwatife Ogunnaiya, Wrocław University of Science and Technology, “Role of Magnesium in the non-enzymatic self-replication process of RNA” (poster with 3′ flash)

-• Kamil Sobieszuk, Faculty of Chemistry, University of Wrocław
+• Kamil Sobieszuk, Faculty of Chemistry, University of Wrocław, “Analysis of follicular fluid samples by FT-IR and NMR spectroscopy” (poster)

-• Barbara Hachuła, Institute of Chemistry, Faculty of Science and Technology, University of Silesia in Katowice
+• Barbara Hachuła, Institute of Chemistry, Faculty of Science and Technology, University of Silesia in Katowice, “Rigid cage, variable nature: spectroscopic study of phase transition in adamantane-based active pharmaceutical ingredients’ (oral 10′)

-• Barbara Zupančič, National Institute of Chemistry, Slovenia (Key Speaker)
+• Barbara Zupančič, National Institute of Chemistry, Slovenia , “Identyfying diabetes-related biochemical changes in human tissues using infrared spectroscopy”, (Key Speaker)

 • Vlada Pashynska, B. Verkin Institute for Low Temperature Physics and Engineering of the National Academy of Sciences of Ukraine, “Nanocomposites of MoS2 with anticancer drugs for drug delivery: experimental and theoretical characterization”, (oral 20′)